-While you’re in Jamaica, be sure to enjoy a boat tour on Blue Lagoon, sunbathe on Seven Mile Beach, or go for a hike in the Blue Mountains National Park.
+While you’re in Jamaica, be sure to enjoy a boat tour in Blue Lagoon, sunbathe on Seven Mile Beach, or go for a hike in the Blue Mountains National Park.

 And of course, you must visit the Bob Marley Museum!

-Stays in the cozy but casual feeling rooms here start at $110 per night and include cable TV, four-poster beds, microwaves, and mini-fridges.
+Stays in the cozy but casual feeling rooms here start at $110 per night.
+Accommodations include cable TV, four-poster beds, microwaves, and mini-fridges.
 Opt for a slightly more luxurious cabin and you’ll have a kitchenette, a living room, a furnished veranda, and more.